Hormone therapy for breast cancer

 Fertility side-effects

 If you have drug treatment to switch off oestrogen production you won’t be able to get pregnant while you are being treated and for a time afterwards.
-Once therapy is stopped, the ovaries should start working again within five to six months for most women.
+Once therapy is stopped, the ovaries should start working again within 5 to 6 months for most people.

 If you have surgery to remove your ovaries, you will not be able to have children afterwards.
 Read more about fertility.